NOTE:PocketBeagles are out of stock. Check the PocketBeagle page for inventory updates as they become available.

 What is it?

-The K4-PB is a cape for the PocketBeagle designed to drive ws2811 LED pixels.
-It has 4 local ports (fused with LED indicators) that can each drive over 700 pixels (with power injection) at 40FPS.
-It also has a 3pin UART header that can be used to drive a single DMX universe or for PixelNet/Renard/LOR.
+The K8-PB is a cape for the PocketBeagle designed to drive ws2811 LED pixels.
+It has 8 local ports (fused with LED indicators) that can each drive 800 pixels (with power injection) at 40FPS.
+It also has 3 RJ45 differential ports that can output an additional 12 strings via differential receivers.
+Finally, there is an expansion header which can drive an additional 16 strings.
+The 800 pixels per string is the same for all strings.
+There is also a UART exposed via header pins which can drive a single DMX universe or Renard or LOR.

 Why did you make it?

-Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The K4-PB was designed to drive a large number of pixels, yet remain very small so it can be easily hidden or mounted onto the prop.
+Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The F8-PB was designed to drive a large number of pixels, yet remain relatively small so it can be easily hidden or mounted onto the prop.

 What makes it special?

-The 4 local ports provides enough outputs to handle most situations where a small controller is desirable.
-It’s more than the 2 ports of the various Raspberry Pi controllers, but not as large as the standard 16 port controllers that are typically used for pixel dense locations.
+The 8 local ports provides enough outputs to handle most situations where a small controller is desirable.
+It’s significantly more than the 2 ports of the various Raspberry Pi controllers, but not as large as the standard 16 port controllers that are typically used for pixel dense locations.

 The PocketBeagle can be powered by the same power supply powering the pixels.
 There are jumpers on the board to select either 5V or 12V power.